facelessuser/BracketHighlighter/readme.md

 - When using on demand shortcut, show line count and char count between match in the status bar
 - Shortcuts for moving cursor to beginning or end of bracketed content (will focus on beginning or end bracket if not currently multi-selecting)
 - Shortcut for selecting all of the bracketed content
+- Shortcut for chaning quote style (accounts for escaped quotes as well)
 - Works with multi-select

 # Options